mas-bandwidth/gafferongames/content/post/collision_response_and_coulomb_friction.md

 * I is the inertia tensor of the go stone
 * m is the mass of the go stone

-And here is the result:
+Here is the result of our collision response with rotational effects:

 <div class="video_container">
 <iframe src="//www.youtube.com/embed/SCckKzO_280"
 frameborder="0" allowfullscreen class="video"></iframe>
 </div>

-The collision response is working properly and induces rotation in the go stone as expected when the stone hits at an angle.
+As you can see, collision response working properly and induces rotation when the go stone hits the board at an angle.
+It is also able to handle the stone hitting the board while rotating.

 ## Coulomb Friction

-But it still looks somewhat strange.
-The reason is that we we don't often get to see frictionless collisions in the real world.
+We don't often get to see friction-less collisions in the real world so the video above looks a bit strange.
 To get realistic behavior out of the go stone, we need to add friction.

 We'll model sliding friction using the Coulomb friction model.